Governance

 Alignment

 The Board has been engaged in strategic planning discussions, agreeing the vision, values, and ethos of the college, and reviews risks on a regular basis.
 Expanding the governors strategic role to include a more generative mode of governance, could strengthen the Board’s alignment behind the strategy.
-As the Board becomes more familiar with the Local Skills Improvement Plan and the college’s Accountability Agreement, it should gain a deeper understanding of local skills need, both immediate and future, and how the college’s curriculum plan aligns with this.
+As the Board becomes more familiar with the Local Skills Improvement Plan and the college’s Accountability Agreement, it’s members should gain a deeper understanding of local skills need, both immediate and future, and how the college’s curriculum plan aligns with this.

 -